Photo courtesy of Wayne John

-The village has many official and unofficial annual events including summer and Christmas Fetes, fairs, coffee mornings, and Halloween parties; so check back here often for updates, or visit Facebook to connect with the community.
+The village has many annual events including summer and Christmas fetes, Easter hunts, coffee mornings, and Halloween parties to name but a few; so check back here often for updates, or visit Facebook to connect with the community.

-The Rent Charge is an amount of money every house is required to pay (there are a small number of houses in the village built before 1998 in Bron Afon exempt from this).
-The current Rent Charge is £87.57 per year (payable every March) and this will increase by a small amount every five years (this will happen next in 2020).
+The rentcharge is an amount of money every house is required to pay (there are a small number of houses in the village built before 1998 in Bron Afon exempt from this).
+The current rentcharge is just under £100 per year (payable every April) and this will increase by a small amount every five years (this will happen next in 2025).
 Further information about how this is calculated is provided with your payment demand each year.

-The Rent Charge is mostly used to maintain the village.
+The rentcharge is mostly used to maintain the village.
 Examples of this include, cutting of grass, maintenance of trees in and around the village, lighting around the village hall area, village hall maintenance, etc. Tircoed Village Trust is a registered charity, and as such, all annual financial accounts are available publicly by visiting Companies House.
 Tircoed Village Trust Registered Company Number 03091199.
-Charities Commission Number 1048708.
+Charity Commission Number 1048708.